 What does it mean to rekey a lock?

-Rekeying a lock means changing the internal pins of the lock so it works with a new key, making any old keys useless.
+Rekeying a lock means changing the internal pins/tumblers so the lock works with a new key and old keys no longer work.

 How is rekeying different from replacing a lock?

-Rekeying keeps the existing lock hardware but changes the key that operates it, while replacing a lock involves installing a completely new lock.
+Rekeying keeps the same lock hardware but changes the key that operates it.
+Replacing a lock removes the old hardware and installs a new lock.

 When should I consider rekeying my locks?

-You should rekey your locks after moving into a new home, losing a key, or experiencing a change in roommates or tenants.
+Rekeying is recommended after moving into a new home, after losing keys, or after a change in roommates or tenants.

 Can I rekey a lock myself, or should I hire a locksmith?